Why should I trade Futures?

 Example Inverse Futures:

-You think that the price of bitcoin will increase against USD and buy 10,000 Bitcoin-Dollar Futures at 5,000 USD per bitcoin.
-Every Futures has a contract size of 1 USD.
-The price of bitcoin actually increases and you are able to sell the Futures at 6,000.
+You think that the price of bitcoin will increase against USD and buy 100,000 Bitcoin-Dollar Futures at 75,000 USD per bitcoin.
+Every Inverse Futures has a contract size of 1 USD.
+The price of bitcoin actually increases and you are able to sell the Futures at 76,000.
 Your PnL is calculated as:

-You think that the price of Ether will increase against Euro and buy 100 Ether-Euro Futures at 300 Euro per Ether.
-The price of Ether actually increases and you are able to sell the Futures at 400.
+You think that the price of Ether will increase against Dollar and buy 100 Ether-Dollar Futures at 1500 USD per Ether.
+The price of Ether actually increases and you are able to sell the Futures at 1600.
 Your PnL is calculated as:

 What happens if I hold a position until maturity?